Posted on August 23, 2021

 If you do decide to engage with a synagogue-based religious school, then it’s important to be aware of the differences between the denominations and the experiences your child will therefore have.
 While there has definitely been a blurring of lines in terms of what different denominations are offering, there are still factors that are worth considering.
 These include policies or practices around family members of different faiths, egalitarian considerations and expectations of religious practices underlying the program and educational philosophy.

-Who will be supporting me and my child on our Jewish journey?
 Is the program facilitated by full-time professionals who will be available during the week to answer questions or concerns about my child’s experience?
 Will my child have access to and learn with clergy who may one day be officiating at their wedding?

-What is the aim of the educational program?
 As we suggested above, when you consider why you want a Jewish education for your child, it’s also important to consider what the aims of the program might be and what it is they want to share with your child.

 We hope that everyone finds the right fit for their children and their family—a Jewish education and community where they feel a sense of belonging and connection because, in the end, that is the value.